-The tiny town of Rachel is the next stop along Nevada 375, noteworthy as the unofficial end of the E.T.
+The tiny town of Rachel is the next stop along Nevada 375, noteworthy as the end of the E.T.
 Highway.
-In Rachel you can stay the night at the Little Aleinn or just pop into their restaurant for a bite.
-The roast beef sandwiches and the alien burgers are meant to be, seriously, out of this world.
-Finally, enjoy another photo-op in the parking lot of the Little Aleinn and tick this famous road trip in the Southwest off your to-do list.
+In Rachel you can stay the night at the Little Aleinn or just pop into their restaurant for a bite – the roast beef sandwiches and alien burgers are out of this world.
+Finally, enjoy another photo op in the parking lot of the Little Aleinn and tick this famous road trip in the Southwest off your to-do list.

-Due to the jaw-dropping beauty of Southern Utah and the geographic significance of Four Corners, this road trip is certain to be memorable.
-It starts and ends with some tasty southwest food should the thoughts of travel make you hungry.
-Along the way you will see some of the greatest earth on show and will have the chance to physically be in 4 states at once.
+Description: The jaw-dropping beauty of southern Utah and the geographic significance of Four Corners makes this one of our favorite road trips in the Southwest.
+It starts and ends with some tasty food, should the thoughts of travel make you hungry.
+Along the way is some of the greatest earth on show and you’ll get the chance to physically be in four states at once.
 Grab your camera!

-Begin in Beaver, Utah, taking State Route 153 east.
-Along the way connect to 4 consecutive scenic routes, (US 89 and Utah Routes 12, 24 & 95) which wind through some stunning southern Utah countryside.
+Begin in Beaver, Utah, taking state route 153 east.
+Along the way connect to four consecutive scenic routes (U.S. Highway 89 and Utah Routes 12, 24 & 95), each passing through stunning southwest countryside.
 Finally, the scenic part of this road trip ends in the aptly named town of Blanding, Utah.
-New Mexico and the roadside attraction known as Four Corners are next, along with a great meal in Farmington.
+New Mexico and the roadside attraction of Four Corners is next, along with a great meal in the town of Farmington.

 Distance: 480 Miles

 Time: Allow at least four days to complete this epic journey through four states (read on…).